Required Courses for the Ph.D.

 - GRAD 6950: Dissertation Research (15 credits – UConn requirement)

-Additional courses are selected based on the student’s interests and research needs.
-Students should enroll in EPSY 5710 (online course) if they enter the program without a strong gifted background and EPSY 5720 (summer course) if they enter the program without a firm understanding of the Schoolwide Enrichment Model.
+- Students should enroll in EPSY 5720: Developing Schoolwide Enrichment Programs (summer course) or the free online SEM course if they enter the program without a firm understanding of the Schoolwide Enrichment Model.

 Comprehensive Exam and Dissertation Research

 Following completion of courses, students participate in a Comprehensive General Exam.
-Upon completion of the general exam, students develop a dissertation proposal that culminates is a completed disseration.
+Upon completion of the general exam, students develop a dissertation proposal that culminates in a completed dissertation.